Bow down thine ear, and hear the words of the wise, and apply thine heart unto my knowledge.

 By nature, men rebel against these three steps, so most live and die as fools.
 First, you are born with arrogance that resists humbling yourself to instruction from others.
 Second, you would rather think your own thoughts or speak them than listen to others.
 And third, your heart loves its own foolish notions and does not want to change to truth and wisdom.

 Bowing down your ear is humbling yourself and admitting ignorance.
 David said, “LORD, my heart is not haughty, nor mine eyes lofty: neither do I exercise myself in great matters, or in things too high for me” (Ps 131:1).
 Solomon said, “And now, O LORD my God, thou hast made thy servant king instead of David my father: and I am but a little child: I know not how to go out or come in” (I Kgs 3:7).
-They got rid of pride!
+They got rid of any pride.

 What level of truth and wisdom did these two acquire?
 More than any other natural men!
 And those who follow their example will have similar results.
 Reject any confidence in your own thoughts; admit you are ignorant; and beg God and your teachers to help a fool (Pr 30:2-3; Ps 32:8-9; 119:18; Is 66:1-2; I Cor 3:18).
 Learn a basic axiom of wisdom – His thoughts are above your thoughts as high as the heaven is above the earth (Is 55:8-9).